Redocly/redoc/docs/config.md

 ### payloadSampleIdx

-If set, the payload sample will be inserted at the specified index.
-If there are `N` payload samples and the value configured here is bigger than `N`, the payload sample will be inserted last.
+If set, the payload sample is inserted at the specified index.
+If there are `N` payload samples and the value configured here is bigger than `N`, the payload sample is inserted last.
 Indexes start from 0.

 ### requiredPropsFirst